-Time for businesses to don rainbow flags and your slightly homophobic cousin to start quoting Ru Paul’s Drag Race.
-Pride, at the core of it, is a protest for LGBTQIA+ rights.
-But, most people will be more aware of Pride in the context of parades, floats and celebrations.
-But, before we look at where we are, it’s worth going back to the origins of Pride itself.
+Time for businesses to don rainbow flags and your heterosexual cousin to start quoting Ru Paul’s Drag Race.
+Despite this, Pride, at its core, is a protest for LGBTQIA+ rights.
+Before we look at where we are, it’s worth going back to the origins of Pride itself.

 June 28th 1969 – New York City